saitamasahil/skyscraper/docs/CONFIGINI.md

 2. Multiple spaces between sentences are reduced to one space
 3. Bulletpoint beginning with \* or ● are replaced with a dash
 4. Stylized ellipsis (… Unicode:`&#8230;`) is replaced with three dot characters
 5. Multiple exclamation marks are reduced to one, unless for game titles are explicitly typed like that, like 'Super Punch-Out!!'.

+!!! quote

-Quote: 'Multiple exclamation marks,' he went on, shaking his head, 'are a sure sign of a diseased mind.' -- in _Eric_ by Terry Pratchet
+    'Multiple exclamation marks,' he went on, shaking his head, 'are a sure sign of a diseased mind.'
+    -- _Eric_ by Terry Pratchett

 Default value: `true`
 Allowed in sections: `[main]`, `[<PLATFORM>]`, `[<SCRAPER>]`